ppgcourseUB/ppgcourse2023/Species_delimitation.M_A_ARNEDO/Readme.md

 > --minbr_auto: Automaticaly selects the best value for the data
 > --output_file: Name of the output file

-Additional options
---mcmc_startnull	Start each run with the null model (one single species)
---mcmc_startrandom	Start each run with a random delimitation (default)
---mcmc_startml	Start each run with the delimitation obtained by the Maximum-likelihood heuristic

 Main run:

 ```bash